 have been fully complied with.

-- See in the case of mortgagee debentures, that the obligations undertaken the company under the debentures trust deed to the debenture holders were being strictly honoured.
+- See in the case of mortgagee debentures, that the obligations undertaken by the company under the debentures trust deed to the debenture holders were being strictly honoured.

-- Confirm that the undermentioned information, required law, has been duly communicated to the Registrar of Companies :
+- Confirm that the undermentioned information, required by law, has been duly communicated to the Registrar of Companies :

 - Particulars of charges which have been created over the assets of the company (Section 125).